pouchdb/pouchdb/docs/_guides/documents.md

 }
 ```

-As you can see, we have successfully updated Mittens' age to 4 (they grow up so fast!), and his revision marker has also changed to `"2-3e3fd988b331193beeeea2d4221b57e7"`.
-If we wanted to increment his age to 5, we would need to supply this new revision marker.
+As you can see, we have successfully updated Mittens' age to 4 (they grow up so fast!), and their revision marker has also changed to `"2-3e3fd988b331193beeeea2d4221b57e7"`.
+If we wanted to increment their age to 5, we would need to supply this new revision marker.

 Related API documentation
 --------